definelicht/hlslib/README.md

 ## Installation

 The source code provided in this repository can be used on a file-by-file basis, and as such does not need to be compiled/installed.
-Rather, header files (located in `include/hlslib`) and CMake module files (located in `cmake`) can simply be copied to the source directory of an HLS project.
+However, installation with CMake is supported, which you can use to install headers and CMake files directly into your project.

 When an hlslib header is included, compilation must allow C++11 features, and the macro `HLSLIB_SYNTHESIS` must be set whenever high-level synthesis is run, using `-cflags "-std=c++11 -DHLSLIB_SYNTHESIS"` and `--xp prop:kernel.<entry function>.kernel_flags="-std=c++11 -DHLSLIB_SYNTHESIS"` for Vivado HLS and SDAccel, respectively.
 See the included `CMakeLists.txt` for reference.